FatCat-Coders/fatcat-ui/src/components/Atoms/TextArea/TextAreaField.md

 <br />

-## Input Field
+## Text Area Field
-The Input tag specifies an input field where the user can enter data.
+The TextArea tag defines a multi-line text input control.
 Props that we can use for this component are:

 - `Animation`
 - `Background`